Home Master TMAFC Reverse Osmosis Water Filter Review

 With other brands, each filter goes into a canister.
 You switch out only the filter and reuse the old canister.

-Replacement filters are available at Amazon.
-They're going to run you around $80 for a set of 3.
-You can click here to check the latest price at Amazon.
+Replacement filters are available online.
+You can click here to check the latest availability and price at Amazon.

 What's the difference between TMAFC and TMAFC-ERP?